 Citrus Heights SWAT Team

 SWAT Commander, Lt.
 Kris Frey and SWAT Executive Officer, Lt.
-Chad Morris oversee the entire SWAT Team.
+Jason Baldwin oversee the entire SWAT Team.
 The CHPD SWAT Team is comprised of three elements with specific areas of expertise and responsibilities.
 The 3 elements include the Tactical Team, Crisis Negotiations Team, and the Tactical Dispatch Team.
 As a SWAT team our primary goal is to save lives and each tactical mission is planned to provide for the safety of the public, police officers, and suspects.

 SWAT (Special Weapons and Tactics) is a co-lateral duty for a Citrus Heights Police Officer.
 Every member of the SWAT team is a highly dedicated professional who serves the SWAT team in addition to performing their primary assignment.